xoidlabs/xoid/readme.md

 ## Async actions

-Just call `set` when you're ready, zustand doesn't care if your actions are async or not.
+Just call `set` when you're ready, xoid doesn't care if your actions are async or not.

 ```jsx
 const useStore = create(set => ({